 Even the Bachelor Mansion updated one of their rooms to a black room.
 The various art pieces, rug and floor adds interest and lightens the room.

-Mirrors are a effective way to lighten up black walls.
-The mirror will help bounce light around.
+Mirrors are a effective way to lighten up and add interest in any room but in particular, they shine (no pun intended) in a black room.
+Mirrors will help bounce light around.

 Don’t forget about adding lots of lighting to a black room.
 The color black will seem to absorb all of the light, so you will need more light than if you had a room with lighter colored walls.

 Genevieve uses different light sources not only to lighten up the room but to add visual interest.
 She also breaks up the black with a wood door & the hanging basket lights.
 (Genevieve Gorder’s NYC Living Room Apartment.
 Found on GenevieveGorder.com)

 Painting an entire room black is not for everyone!
 As with any latest design trend, you need to take into consideration the style of your house, location and your own personal style.
 An all black room would look great in any trendy neighborhood but may look a little silly in a sleepy small town home.
 Perhaps using black as an accent color would suit your style and your home’s style.
 Pick the prominent wall as this wall will become the focal point in your room.
 You can also make it interesting by using textures such as a wood panelling feature for example.

 Dining rooms and primary bedrooms seem to be the most popular choices for black accent walls.
 They make a bold statement but may not feel so overwhelming as a total black room.
 Also having an accent wall feature may be easier to accomplish by incorporating some of your own pieces of furniture & accessories with some tweaking.
 An all black room may require a large amount of selecting new pieces of furniture & accessories that may not be in your budget at the moment.